donnieYeh/xkeywords/README.md

-should setup a venv in root path
+should setup a .venv in root path